HelioML/HelioML/contribution.md

 1. Clone this entire repository.
 2. Add another enumerated folder within in the notebooks folder (e.g. /notebooks/07).
 3. Within this enumerated folder, add your notebook.
+4. Modify the environment.yml file, at the top level, with the libraries you need to run your notebook.
-4. Issue a pull request.
+5. Issue a pull request.

 That's it!